egel-lang/egel-gen/README.md

 # egel-gen

 Egel combinator document generator.
-Egel scripts to derive a concise documentation of of combinators provided by the standard Egel distribution.
+Egel scripts to derive a concise documentation of combinators provided by the standard Egel distribution.